cea-hpc/modules/INSTALL.rst

  separated by ``:``).
 The order of the elements in LIST does not matter.
  (default=\ ``header:idx:variant:sym:tag:key``)

+ This installation option defines the default value of the :mconfig:`list_output` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.7